Ancient solutions to the K\"ahler Ricci flow: Introduction

 From Theorem \ref{thm:main2}, we know that any Type-I $\kappa$-solution is essentially a Ricci shrinker.
 Notice that for $\kappa$-solutions, one can rescale each factor in the decomposition of $N$, but for Ricci shrinkers, the scaling is fixed so that each factor has the same Einstein constant.
 For Type-II $\kappa$-solutions, the classification is much more difficult.
 It is still unclear how a Type-II $\kappa$-solution is related to a steady soliton.

 This paper is organized as follows.
-In section 2, we review some basic properties of Type-I $\kappa$-solutions and Ricci shrinkers.
+In Section 2, we review some basic properties of Type-I $\kappa$-solutions and Ricci shrinkers.
 Then we discuss the structure of the singular fibration and prove Theorem \ref{thm:main2}.
-In section 3, we obtain the curvature improvement for the K\"ahler Ricci flow and prove Theorem \ref{thm:main1}.
-In the last section, we propose a conjecture for general Type-I ancient solutions. \\ \\

-\textbf{Acknowledgements:} The author would like to thank Professor Xiuxiong Chen, Bing Wang and Simon Brendle for helpful discussions and comments.
+In Section 3, we obtain the curvature improvement for the K\"ahler Ricci flow and prove Theorem \ref{thm:main1}.
+In Section 4, we propose a conjecture for general Type-I ancient solutions. \\ \\ \textbf{Acknowledgements:} The author would like to thank Prof. Xiuxiong Chen, Prof. Bing Wang and Prof. Simon Brendle for helpful discussions and comments.
+The author is supported by YSBR-001, NSFC-12201597 and research funds from the University of Science and Technology of China and the Chinese Academy of Sciences.